 Please note that this Use Policy is subject to change without notice, and that it reflects the Department's currently business practices.
-This policy is dated March 8, 2001.

 "Personal information" is information about a natural person that identifies or describes an individual, including, but not limited to, his or her name, social security number, physical description, home address, home telephone number, education, financial matters, and medical or employment history, readily identifiable to that specific individual.
 A domain name or Internet Protocol address is not considered personal information, however, it is considered "electronically collected personal information."